troyhirni/pyro/README.md

 will also continue separately.
 Any updates to pyro will (sooner or later) be reflected in aimy, and any needs discovered in the development of aimy will help determine the course of pyro's development.

-## First Steps
-The first task is to carefully document and debug certain modules (starting with base.__init__) from the [pyrox](https://github.com/troyhirni/pyrox/wiki) project as they're imported to pyro.
-Not everything that's in pyrox will be imported to pyro - much of it is currently either unreliable, too slow, or likely to change significantly.

-## Notes

-* Version specifications will consist of three positive dot-separated
-integers.
-The format is major.minor.dev; For example: assuming no major or minor release, the tenth development release will be version 0.0.10

-* Development in pyrox will continue at least for a while, and may result in significant changes to pyro while pyro's development version remains 0.0.x